Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 Why Target the Right Keywords?

-Now that you have a basic understanding of what keywords are and how search engines use them, let’s look into the benefits of finding the right keywords for your website.
+Now that you understand what keywords are and how search engines use them, let’s look into the benefits of finding the right keywords for your website.

 If you use a specific set of keywords and practice other SEO techniques, like backlinking, you can greatly improve your website’s ranking in search results.
 That leads to: